P2-Net: Joint Description and Detection of Local Features for Pixel and Point Matching: Experiments

 Finally, we come to analyse the impacts of loss choices on homogeneous (2D$\leftrightarrow$2D or 3D$\leftrightarrow$3D) and heterogeneous (2D$\leftrightarrow$3D) feature matching.
 From the detector loss formulation in Eq.~\ref{eq:detector}, we can see that its optimization tightly depends on the descriptor.
 Therefore, we conduct a comprehensive study on three predominant metric learning losses for descriptor optimization and aim to answer: why is the circle-guided descriptor loss best suited for feature matching?
 To this end, we track the difference between the positive similarity $d_p$ and the most negative similarity $d_{n^*}$ ($\max$($d_{n}$)) with various loss formulations and architectures.

-Fig.~\ref{fig:similarity} (left) shows that, in single/homogeneous 2D or 3D domains, both D2-Net and D3Feat can gradually learn discriminative descriptors.
-D2-Net consistently ensures convergence, regardless of the choice of loss, while D3Feat fails when hard triplet loss is selected.
+Fig.~\ref{fig:similarity} (left) shows that, in single/homogeneous 2D or 3D domains, both D2-Net and D3Feat can gradually learn distinctive descriptors.
+D2-Net consistently ensures convergence, regardless of the choice of loss, while D3Feat fails when hard-triplet loss is selected.
 This is consistent with the conclusion in \cite{bai2020d3feat}.
 In the cross-domain image and point cloud matching (Fig.~\ref{fig:similarity} (right), we compare different losses and 2D feature extractors.
-This overwhelmingly demonstrates that neither hard triplet nor hard contrastive loss can converge in any framework (ASL, R2D2 or P2-Net).
+This overwhelmingly demonstrates that neither hard-triplet nor hard-contrastive loss can converge in any framework (ASL, R2D2 or P2-Net).
 Both triplet and contrastive losses are inflexible, because the penalty strength for each similarity is restricted to be equal.
 Moreover, their decision boundaries are parallel to $d_p$=$d_n$, which causes ambiguous convergence \cite{chopra2005learning, mishchuk2017working}.
 However, our loss enables all architectures to converge, showing promising trends towards learning distinctive descriptors.
 Thanks to the introduction of \emph{circular decision boundary}, the proposed descriptor loss assigns different gradients to the similarities, promoting more robust convergence \cite{sun2020circle}.

 Interestingly, we can observe that the distinctiveness of descriptors initially is inverted for heterogeneous matching, unlike homogeneous matching.
 As pixel and point descriptors are initially disparate, their similarity can be extremely low for both positive and negative matches in the initial phase\footnote{Please refer to the supplementary material for more analysis.}.
 In such case, the gradients (ranging between $[0, 1]$) with respect to $d_p$ and $d_n$ almost approach 1 and 0 \cite{sun2020circle}, respectively.
 Because of the sharp gradient difference, the loss minimization in network training will tend to over-emphasize the optimization $d_p$ while sacrificing the descriptor distinctiveness.
 As $d_p$ increases, our loss reduces its gradient and thus enforces a gradually strengthened penalty on $d_n$, encouraging the distinctiveness between $d_p$ and $d_n$.